zi3n/whitebox-week6-sqli/README.md

 # whitebox-week6-sqli
-Website coded with php and has sql injection on login form
+##This website had been coded using php and had sql injection on login form